Covariance Estimation for Matrix-valued Data: Introduction

-To overcome the ultra-high dimensionality, structural assumptions are needed to estimate the covariance consistently.
-Various types of structured covariance matrices have been introduced such as bandable covariance matrices, sparse covariance matrices, spiked covariance matrices.
+To overcome the ultra-high-dimensionality, structural assumptions are needed to estimate the covariance consistently.
+Various types of structured covariance matrices have been introduced such as bandable covariance matrices, sparse covariance matrices, and spiked covariance matrices.
 Several regularization methods have been developed accordingly to estimate these matrices, including banded methods \citep{bickel2008regularized, Wu2009}, tapering methods \citep{Furrer2007, Cai2010}, and thresholding methods \citep{Bickel2008threshold, ElKaroui2008, Cai2011}.
 Another issue with the sample covariance is that it does not utilize the knowledge that the data actually lie in a two dimensional matrix space.
-To address this issue, it is common to impose a separability assumption on the covariance of $ \text{vec}(\Xb) $, i.e. $\text{Cov}[\text{vec}(\Xb)] = \boldsymbol\Sigma^*_2\otimes\boldsymbol\Sigma^*_1 $, where $\boldsymbol\Sigma^*_1\in \RR^{p\times p}$ and $\boldsymbol\Sigma^*_2\in \RR^{q\times q}$ represent covariances among the rows and columns of the matrices, respectively.
-The separability assumption helps provide a stable and parsimonious alternative to an unrestricted version of $\text{Cov}[\text{vec}(\Xb)]$, and equally importantly, renders for a simple-yet-meaningful scientific interpretation.
-For example, in MEG/EEG data analysis, the separability assumption allows us to project the variation within the imaging data onto spatial and temporal domains \citep{DeMunck2002}.
-When analyzing temperature measurements over a geographical region, this assumption helps decompose the variability in the measurements onto spatial directions (e.g., longitude and latitude).
+To address this issue, it is common to impose a separability assumption on the covariance of $ \text{vec}(\Xb) $, i.e., $\text{Cov}\{\text{vec}(\Xb)\}= \boldsymbol\Sigma^*_2\otimes\boldsymbol\Sigma^*_1 $, where $\boldsymbol\Sigma^*_1\in \RR^{p\times p}$ and $\boldsymbol\Sigma^*_2\in \RR^{q\times q}$ represent covariances among the rows and columns of the matrices, respectively.
+The separability assumption helps provide a stable and parsimonious alternative to an unrestricted version of $\text{Cov}\{\text{vec}(\Xb)\}$, and equally importantly, renders for a simple-yet-meaningful scientific interpretation.
+For example, when analyzing temperature measurements over a geographical region, this assumption helps decompose the variability in the measurements onto spatial directions (e.g., longitude and latitude).